nseptian/Moments2Amplitudes/README.md

 # Moments2Amplitudes

-This repository contains code and tools to develop and test algorithms for extracting Partial Wave Amplitudes from Moments of Angular Distributions in two-pseudoscalar mesons produced in polarized photon-proton collisions following tutorial from [brufit](https://github.com/dglazier/brufit/tree/R6.34Test/tutorials/PhotoAmps/TwoSpin0AmpsFromMoments)
+This repository provides tools for **mass-dependent modeling of angular moments om two-pseudoscalar ,esons produced in polarized photon-proton collisions** by imposing mass-dependent models on partial wave amplitudes.
+The main goal is to fit experimental or simulated moment data using physically-motivated, mass-dependent parameterizations of the underlying amplitudes.

+The code and workflow are inspired by and compatible with [brufit](https://github.com/dglazier/brufit/tree/R6.34Test/tutorials/PhotoAmps/TwoSpin0AmpsFromMoments).

 ## Requirements